lake-wg/edhoc/draft-ietf-lake-traces.md

 The traces in this draft are valid for version -22 of {{I-D.ietf-lake-edhoc}}.
 The traces has been verified by two independent implementations.

+Examples of invalid EDHOC messages, which a compliant Responder implementation must or should reject according to {{I-D.ietf-lake-edhoc}} are found in {{sec-trace-invalid}}.

 # Setup

 EDHOC is run between an Initiator (I) and a Responder (R).
 The private/public key pairs and credentials of the Initiator and the Responder required to produce the protocol messages are shown in the traces when needed for the calculations.